BitcoinDesign/Guide/guide/designing-products/user-research-resources.md

 *A survey of undergraduate students at Keele University concluding that Bitcoin was still in its infancy at the time of writing and required user education and a new way of thinking.
 The study recommends user-centered design to develop users’ mental models and deepen their understanding of digital payment technology.*

-Published in February 2019 by Abdulla Alshamsi & Keele University.
+_Published February 2019 by Alshamsi and Andras._

 ###### [A First Look at the Usability of Bitcoin Key Management](https://arxiv.org/pdf/1802.04351.pdf)